A new office space and rebranding was required for Aspire Australia, and we were privileged to be chosen to help with the changes.

-Arriving at the original office for my initial meeting, I walked in and immediately felt as though I was invading the privacy of the staff working there, there was no sense of entry or even an indication I was in the correct space.
+Arriving for my initial meeting, I walked in and immediately felt as though I was invading the privacy of the staff.
+This was because there was no sense of entry, or even an indication I was in the correct space.

-Originally the plan was to update the existing space, but it soon become obvious that this was not feasible both from an investment point of view and for staff expansion, as the company is growing quickly and at a very fast pace.
-Aspire than decided to look for new premises and although it delayed the branding upgrade, it was a very wise decision as the new office space allows for a reception area, private meeting room, private office for the CEO, workstations for 6 staff and a break out area for down time.
+Originally the plan was to update the existing space but it soon became obvious that this wasn’t feasible.
+Both from an investment point of view and for staff expansion.
+The company was growing quickly and very fast so Aspire decided to look for new premises.
+Although it delayed the branding upgrade it turned out to be a very wise decision.
+Consequently, the new office space allowed for a reception area, private meeting room, private office for the CEO, workstations for 6 staff and a break out area for down time.

 Meeting room to discuss sensitive issues

-The need for a meeting room to discuss clients’ sensitive issues in private was paramount and at the same time needed to reflect the lifestyle of Australia.
+A private meeting room for clients to discuss sensitive issues was paramount.
+But at the same it time needed to reflect the lifestyle of Australia.

 Custom designed wallpaper in office

-The custom designed wall paper by the principal designer of Inspired Spaces, Robyn Hawke was created using the concept of Mondrian art and the corporate colours of Aspire.
+The custom designed wall paper was created by the principal designer of Inspired Spaces, Robyn Hawke by using the concept of Mondrian art and the corporate colours of Aspire.
 Again, Inspired Spaces worked carefully with Aspire to determine what it was that they wanted to represent about Australia.
-As part of the process, Inspired Spaces sourced all images to create the overall effect.
+And as part of the process, Inspired Spaces sourced all images to create the overall effect.